Lorraine Cashin, M.P.S., PA-C, Program Director

 Maintenance of Good Academic Standing

-The cumulative GPA for both good academic standing and degree conferral is a 3.0.
-Applicants admitted as a special matriculate are required to achieve a minimum GPA of 3.0 after completing the first semester of the program.
-Special matriculates who do not attain a minimum GPA of 3.0 in the first term of the program will be dismissed.
+A minimum cumulative GPA of 3.0 in all courses applicable to the degree is required for both good academic standing and degree conferral.
+A student admitted as a Special Matriculant is required to achieve a minimum cumulative GPA of 3.0 after completion of six credits.
+Please note, certain graduate programs may have more stringent program policies.
+Please check the specific program regulations.
 Grades are subject to review by the faculty advisor and program director at the end of each term.
-If the academic average falls below 3.0 the student will be placed on academic probation.
+If the academic average falls below 3.0, the student will be placed on academic probation.
 Students must achieve a minimum cumulative GPA of 3.0 to progress through phases of the program (i.e., didactic to clinical to capstone).

 Complaints That Fall Outside the Realm of Due Process

 The Physician Assistant Program is committed to meeting its mission as it relates to serving our students, potential students, staff, faculty, adjunct faculty, clinical faculty and the public consumer of physician assistant services.
 To that end, we are committed to ensuring that exceptional complaints for which there is no established College, School or program policy or procedure are considered and resolved in a timely, fair, consistent and equitable manner.